notzen3264/NanoLab/README.md

 - **Digestion**: Cells with a digestion process, akin to the ingestion and breakdown of food particles in real-life protozoa or human cells (e.g., lysosomes).
 - **Multiple Membranes**: Cells featuring more than one membrane or wall, mimicking certain complex cells with multi-layered structures, like *bacterial endospores*.
 - **Molecular Chains**: Chains of molecules that may form tissue clumps or "hoops," similar to protein chains or polymers found in living organisms.
-- **Tadpoles**: Tadpole-like cells with heads containing organelles, nuclei, and tails, resembling early-stage animal embryos or multicellular organisms in the process of development.
+- **Tadpoles**: Tadpole-like cells with heads containing organelles, nuclei, and flagellum, resembling early-stage animal embryos or multicellular organisms in the process of development.
 - **Segmented Worms**: Worm-like organisms with segmented bodies, mimicking the behavior of simple multicellular animals like *Planaria* or *Nematodes*.
 - **Bow-shaped Worm/Tadpole Heads**: Organisms with a characteristic "bow" shape at the front, similar to certain marine creatures like *Ctenophores* or *Cnidarians*.
 - **Mitosis-like Reproduction**: Cells that reproduce via mitosis, splitting into two identical copies once the nucleus reaches a certain size, similar to most eukaryotic cells.